pfreyp/SC17_Developer_Lab/README.md

 Let's get started...

-### Start your preconfigured EC2 F1 instance
+## Start your preconfigured EC2 F1 instance

 Specifically for this event, each participant has been attributed an EC2 F1 instance, a user name and password.

 The user name and password were communicated through an email message sent a couple of days before the event.
-That email message also contained a URL that will allow you to access an instance waiting for you.
+That email message also contained a URL that will help you to access an instance waiting for you.
 *If you have not received that email, please contact one of the staff members at the beginning of the lab session.*

 Retrieve and navigate to that URL, it points to the AWS EC2 console management page.